Skip to main content

 Material Approvals

-North Carolina accepts polyethylene septic tanks that appear on the NCDHHS approved-tank list.
-Tanks from Norwesco, Snyder, Enduraplas, and Chem-Tainer have approved models on this list.
-Verify before ordering:
+North Carolina allows polyethylene septic tanks listed on the NCDHHS approved-tank list.
+Approved models from Norwesco, Snyder, Enduraplas, and Chem-Tainer are on this list.
+Check before ordering.

 • Model appears on the current NCDHHS approved list (approvals are published on the OSWP website with dated updates).